RiftValleySoftware/RVS_BlueThoth/README.md

 Instead, you should import the "`RVS_BlueThoth.xcodeproj`" project file into your project or workspace, and declare the appropriate frameworkto be an embedded framework (there are framework targets for all 4 major Apple operating system targets).
 Your project will make it a dependency.

-![Including the Project File](img/IncludeProjectFile.png) _Fig.
+![Including the Project File](img/IncludeProjectFile.png)

+_Fig.
 2: Including the BlueThoth Project File Into Your Own Project_

-![Selecting the Appropriate Target As A Dependency](img/SelectTarget.png) _Fig.
+![Selecting the Appropriate Target As A Dependency](img/SelectTarget.png)

+_Fig.
 3: Selecting the Target Framework_

-![The Target As A Dependency](img/AddFramework.png) _Fig.
+![The Target As A Dependency](img/AddFramework.png)

+_Fig.
 4: The Target Framework As An Embedded Framework_

-![The Framework in the Project Navigator Frameworks Group](img/InFrameworksDir.png) _Fig.
+![The Framework in the Project Navigator Frameworks Group](img/InFrameworksDir.png)

+_Fig.
 5: The Framework Will Now Appear in the Project Navigator Frameworks Group_

 In order to use the framework, you will now need to include it:

     import RVS_BlueThoth_iOS

-(iOS version shown in all the above examples)
+***NOTE:** The iOS version is shown in all the above examples.
+The same workflow applies across all platforms.*

 **IMPORTANT NOTE**